Adobe-Marketing-Cloud/experiencemanager-java-emailprovider/content/README.md

 This package specifies concrete steps and reference documentation to integrate any third party Email Service provider with Day CQ 5.6.1.

--	The final "sampleemailservicepackage" package contains an OSGI bundle and CQ content for sample integration.
+-	The final "myproject-content-1.0-SNAPSHOT" package contains an OSGI bundle and CQ content for sample integration.

 #####OSGI bundle
-- "sampleemailservice" contains server side java code, more information can be found [here](../sampleemailservice)
+- "myproject-bundle-1.0-SNAPSHOT" contains server side java code, more information can be found [here](../sampleemailservice)

 #####CQ content